-Joe is a fifth year student who first worked in the Haynes lab during summer 2013.
+Joe is a sixth year student who first worked in the Haynes lab during summer 2013.
 Joe holds a National Science Foundation graduate fellowship and is also a trainee on the Biotechnology Training Grant.
 While in the Haynes lab, he will be studying environmental nanotoxicity as part of the "Center for Sustainable Nanotechnology".

 Haynes Lab Group Members